esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 Consult the `default.spec` file to see how to run only selected tests/groups/cases.

-If you're sure that none of the test dependencies have changed and you only edited the test suites and/or MongooseIM code, it's possible to speed up the tests by skipping the Rebar dependency and compilation checks by providing `PREPARE=` (i.e. an empty value):
+If you're sure that none of the test dependencies have changed, and you only edited the test suites and/or MongooseIM code, it's possible to speed up the tests by skipping the Rebar dependency and compilation checks by providing `PREPARE=` (i.e. an empty value):

 ```sh
 make quicktest PREPARE=